 When children ask what to do is something terrible happens, it is important to give them simple and clear answers.
 It is less upsetting to imagine a plan than to keep imagining being helpless.

-Depending on a child’s level of understanding, we can say, “The news makes it seem as if scary things like this are happening all the time.
+We can tell children, “The news makes it seem as if scary things like this are happening all the time.
 But this isn’t true.
-Most of us will live long happy lives and never have to worry about somebody starting to shoot people at school.
+Many will live long happy lives and never have to worry about somebody shooting people at school.
 If something bad happens at school, follow the directions that your teacher gives you.
 It might be to hide quietly in your room.
-If someone starts waving a gun or a knife or starts shooting and you don’t know what to do, your safest choice is almost always is to get away right away as quickly and quietly as you can.
-You will almost always be safer if you keep running away even if the person with the gun tells you to stop.
+If someone starts waving a gun, knife, or starts shooting and you don’t know what to do, your safest choice is almost always is to get away as quickly and quietly as you can.
+You will be safer if you keep running away even if the person with the gun tells you to stop.
 Even if the person is saying they will hurt someone else if you run, the best chance you have for helping that person is to run away and get help.”
 This is useful advice for violence in general, not just violence in schools.

 It is important for children to have a safety plan for how to get out of a building in case of danger – whether the danger comes from a fire or a person.
 You can say, “Your job is to get out of the building as far from the danger as possible.
 So let’s think about everywhere you might be and how you might get out if you need to.
 You can go out the door or, if you have to, jump out of the window.
 If you cannot get out and the danger is from a fire, look for a place near a window, away from the fire and yell for help.
 If the danger is from a person and you cannot get out, look for a place to hide that covers up all of you.”
 Then, rehearse leaving and/or hiding with the children.

 You can tell children, “You might need to get hurt in order to get away.
 If a gun shoots, it will be loud.
-The great thing about adrenaline is that it can help you to run fast, even if you are hurt or start to bleed.
-If you are hurt by a gun, you can get better most of the time, just like you get better most of the time when you fall down and get hurt and bloody.”
+The great thing about adrenaline is that it can help you to run fast, even if you are hurt.
+If you are hurt by a gun, you can get better most of the time, just like when you fall down and get hurt and bloody.”